 1. Properly Lifting the Child from the Floor

-It is safe to let small babies and crawling toddlers play on the carpeted floor.
+It is safe to let small babies and crawling toddlers play on the carpeted floor, but it is still better if you also install carpet runners for stairs.
 It minimizes the risk of them falling from a height and injuring the head.
 However, you should know how to pick them up without breaking your back or putting extensive stress on your foot.

 First, stand close to your child on the floor and keep your back straight while bending down.
 Place your feet in a line (one behind the other) and bend your knees and hips to sit on one knee.
 After this body position, lean down to hold your child close to your body correctly.
 By doing this, you have reached half of the whole picking-up process.

 Next, put some stress on your stomach muscle and push yourself up from the floor to the standing position while carefully holding the baby.
 Try the same procedure backward when putting the baby down.
 This technique helps avoid extra pressure on the back and foot.

 For newborns, it is advised that you put a steady hand under the baby’s neck.
 Also, it is vital to hold the baby as close to your body as possible.
 It helps in maintaining a balanced center of your body.
 This posture for holding the baby is beneficial for both of you – the child feels secure and is in your tight grasp while you are also in control of your body movements.

 Balancing the baby on one hip can put an extensive strain on your back.
 Your gait might become distorted, and you might lose your balance quickly.
 Carrying the baby on one hip is okay for a short time when you are in the middle of something important, and your baby is clinging to you.
 However, carrying in this position for more extended periods is not recommended.

 You can also use a baby carrier, but you have to keep your back straight while doing so.
 Also, remember to avoid your shoulders from slumping forward when using a baby carrier.
 Keeping these points in mind will keep your neck and foot pain away.